 The paper is organized as follows.
-After introduction, the potential kernel of heavy-strange meson systems is presented, which is obtained with the help of hidden-gauge Lagrangians.
-And the qBSE approach is introduced briefly.
+After the Introduction, the potential kernels of heavy-strange meson systems are presented, which are obtained with the help of the hidden-gauge Lagrangians, and the qBSE approach is introduced briefly.
 In Section \ref{Sec: results}, the numerical results of the molecular states from the systems $D^{(*)}K^{(*)}$ and $\bar{B}^{(*)}K^{(*)}$ with quark configuration $[Q\bar{q}][q\bar{s}]$ and the systems $\bar{D}^{(*)}K^{(*)}$ and ${B}^{(*)}K^{(*)}$ with quark configurations $[\bar{Q}q][q\bar{s}]$ are presented.
-The bound states will be compared with the experimental results and their relation will be discussed.
+The bound states are compared with the experimental results and their relations are discussed.
 More possible molecular states with other quantum numbers are also predicted.
 In Section \ref{Sec: summary}, discussion and summary are given.